 Any person intending to import or market a pharmaceutical product covered by the above paragraph in a Member State where the product enjoys patent or supplementary protection shall demonstrate to the competent authorities in the application regarding that import that one month’s prior notification has been given to the holder or beneficiary of such protection.”

-Similar provisions exist in the Act of Accession 2005 and the Act of Accession 2012 for Bulgaria, Romania and Croatia respectively.
+Similar provisions exist in the Act of Accession 2005 for Bulgaria and Romania and the Act of Accession 2012 for Croatia.

 It was common ground between the parties that “on the date on which the application for the basic patent was filed, namely 31 August 1990, it was impossible to obtain equivalent protection for the product at issue in the main proceedings in all of the new Member States in question and that, on the date on which the application for the SPC at issue was filed, namely 26 June 2003, it was possible to obtain protection of that product by means of an SPC in all those new Member States, with the exception of Croatia.”

 In June 2015 Pfizer brought proceedings before the Landgericht Düsseldorf (Regional Court, Düsseldorf, Germany) for infringement of the SPC.
 Orifarm argued that the specific mechanisms were inapplicable on the ground that on the date of the filing of the application for the SPC at issue, equivalent protection should have been obtained in the new member states in question.
 In that regard, it submitted that the basic patent and the SPC must be considered separately.
-The Landgericht Düsseldorf referred the issue to the Court of Justice of the European Union asking four questions.
+The Landgericht Düsseldorf referred the issue to the CJEU asking four questions.